 Generally, adults born before 1957 are considered immune to measles and mumps.
 The CDC advises most adults born in 1957 or afterward get an MMR vaccine, whether they had one as a child or not.

 Under the Affordable Care Act, many health insurance plans will cover preventive care services, including checkups, vaccinations and screening tests, at no cost to you.
 Learn more.

-The three diseases covered by the MMR vaccine -- measles, mumps, and rubella -- are highly contagious and spread through the air from person to person through coughing, sneezing, or simply breathing.
+The three diseases covered by the MMR vaccine -- measles, mumps, and rubella -- are highly contagious.
+Viruses cause all three of these illnesses, and they spread through the air.
+They can pass from person to person through coughing, sneezing, or just breathing.

 Measles.
 This disease causes a fever, runny nose, and rash.
 It attacks the throat and lungs.
 Vaccinations have helped stop the spread of the disease in the U.S., but there are still cases reported.
 While immunization rates are on the rise around the world, the World Health Organization (WHO) estimates there were 122,000 deaths from measles in 2012.
 Measles outbreaks often happen in countries without strong childhood immunization programs.
 But outbreaks have also happened in Europe, South Africa, and the Philippines.